-Assessing content quality is not an easy task as it can be a subjective process.
+Assessing content quality is not an easy task, as it can be a subjective process.
 That said, there are a few indicators that can help you get an idea of how your work is perceived and in which areas it could be improved.
-The example above, helps you do just that by providing insights into the different interactions your content has.
-In this case, our digital media dashboard is focusing on written pieces such as blog posts and it includes KPIs such as the top 5 articles by likes, the average comments per article, the subscribers gained, and the story turnaround time.
+The example above helps you do just that by providing insights into the different interactions your content has.
+In this case, our digital media dashboard focuses on written pieces such as blog posts, and it includes KPIs such as the top 5 articles by likes, the average comments per article, the subscribers gained, and the story turnaround time.
 Let’s look at some of these metrics in more detail below.

 - Articles interactions: Interactions such as likes, shares, and comments are the best way to assess the quality of your content.
-In the end, you want your articles to have the most interactions as this means the audience is enjoying them.
-Tracking interactions closely will not only allow you to understand which type of articles and topics your customers like the most, but will also help you understand the level of engagement and loyalty.
+Ultimately, you want your articles to have the most interactions, which means the audience enjoys them.
+Tracking interactions closely will not only allow you to understand which type of articles and topics your customers like the most but will also help you understand the level of engagement and loyalty.